 List of chemicals on clothes/fabrics

 The textile industry uses millions of tons of nonrenewable resources every year.
-These start with the fertilizers used to grow crops for the natural fabrics you may have assumed are earth friendly.
+These start with the nitrogen and phosphorous-based fertilizers used to grow crops for the natural fabrics you may have assumed are earth friendly.

 A lot of chemical pesticides are sprayed on cotton plants and other natural fiber plants to keep them thriving.
 These pesticides are polluting waterbodies underneath the earth’s surface and destroying the usefulness of the earth for any other crops.